50 kilograms of RDX, Ammonium Nitrate used in Pulwama attack

 An officer with the NIA confirmed that the report had been received and it would be part of the very crucial evidence.

 While several persons had been arrested in connection with this case, the NIA team achieved major success, when it tracked down details of the vehicle.
-The NIA learnt that the car bearing the hassis number MA3ERLF1S00183735 was used in the attack.
+The NIA learnt that the car bearing the chassis number MA3ERLF1S00183735 was used in the attack.
 NIA officials also said that the engine number of the car was G12BN164140.

 The car was then used by the Jaish-e-Mohammad to carry out the attack.
 It may be recalled that Adil Ahmed Dar was driving the vehicle before he detonated it near a CRPF bus, which was part of the convoy.